 Choose a travel mug with a leak-proof lid to stop the liquid from spilling.

-A rain jacket or umbrella to keep you dry when you need to get out of the car.
+Add a rain jacket or umbrella to your road trip pack list to keep you dry when you need to get out of the car or go on a walk.

 Keep your car clean of wrappers and other garbage and if you want to be really organized get a leak-proof garbage bag to hang behind the seat.